 Health & Fitness Expo

 Each February, The DONNA Foundation hosts a two-day Health & Fitness Expo in Downtown Jacksonville, Florida.
 This event features many of the top pharmaceutical companies and healthcare providers committed to the care and support of breast cancer patients and their families.
-More than 20,000 visitors from around the country participate in the event, engaging with educators and interactive displays.
+Visitors from around the country participate in the event, engaging with educators and interactive displays.
 Thanks to the generosity of event sponsors, this two-day educational program is free and open to the public.

 Speaker’s Bureau Lunch and Learn